solana-labs/solana/book/src/cli/usage.md

     cluster-version                     Get the version of the cluster entrypoint config                              Solana command-line tool configuration settings
     confirm                             Confirm transaction by signature
-    create-address-with-seed            Generate a dervied account address with a seed create-archiver-storage-account     Create an archiver storage account
+    create-address-with-seed            Generate a derived account address with a seed create-archiver-storage-account     Create an archiver storage account
     create-nonce-account                Create a nonce account
     create-stake-account                Create a stake account